damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 ## Replacing your idols

-You will always have an idol.
-I will always have an idol.
-We cannot expell idols, we must replace them.
+We all idolize something.
+We cannot simply remove idols, we must replace them.
 We have to live for something in our lives.
 The question is - what are we going to live for?

 How do we identify our idols?
 Think about where you spend your time, money, and attention.